Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 Yulna would have died confused if not for Myun, who threw down a shield-stick a shaven second before the pulse fire splashed into it.
 Four Sisters were caught in the crossfire and she backed away, watching with a cold frisson of shock as Sister Yeyla went sprawling dead with a misshapen skull.

-Thwarted by the shieldstick---the latest designs could withstand pulse pistol fire for *hours*---the two traitorous guards fired up their short fusion spears and advanced with them aimed flat and level at Yulna’s chest.
+Thwarted by the shieldstick - the latest designs could withstand pulse pistol fire for *hours* - the two traitorous guards fired up their short fusion spears and advanced with them aimed flat and level at Yulna’s chest.
 The points seethed and hissed as they pushed through the shield barrier.

 Myun drew that ridiculous Human sword of hers and fired up its own fusion edge, and suddenly it didn’t look so ridiculous.
 It looked like an agile arc of silver death that thrummed and whined as she stepped forward, angling it this way and that with remarkable quickness thanks to the rudder of that long handle.